rudnerbjoern/iTop-br-peripherals/README.md

 * iTop End-User Devices (itop-endusers-devices) needs to be enabled during setup

+## Installation

+Place the extension in the `extensions` folder of your iTop instance and run iTop setup again.
+Be sure to enable the extension during setup.

+## Configuration

+After installation, it is possible to change some settings in the iTop configuration.

+### update_location

+Specify if the location of peripheral devices added to a Workstation should be set to the same location as the workstation.

+* `true`
+* `false` (default)

 ## iTop Compatibility

 The branch [2.7.10](https://github.com/rudnerbjoern/iTop-br-peripherals/tree/itop/2.7) is compatible to iTop 2.7 and iTop 3.1.